luyadev/luya.io/docs/guide/ngrest/index.md

 ### API endpoint

 To let your application know which API´s are registered and where to find them.
-You have to open the admin module class of the module where the NgRest CRUD is located and add a linking entry into the {luya\admin\base\Module::$apis` property.
+You have to open the admin module class of the module where the NgRest CRUD is located and add a linking entry into the <class name="luya\admin\base\Module" prop="apis" /> property.

 ```php
 <?php